 However, glufosinate should not have those tolerance concerns since it has not been used as widely.

 Our customers also like it because of concerns over glyphosate.
 While the Environmental Protection Agency (EPA) has re-certified the product, lawsuits in the news have some homeowners scared and they may be specifically asking for an alternative.
-Glufosinate is filling the gap for many of those cases.
+Glufosinate is filling the gap in many of those cases.

 In the end, no matter what product you choose, you want to be able to feel confident that you’re selecting something that will get you the results you desire—and keep your clients happy.
 We understand there’s a lot to navigate when it comes to product selection but that’s why we’re here to guide you.

 Should you ever have any questions that we can answer—whether it be about glyphosate vs. glufosinate, or something else—we are here for you.
-Feel free to reach out or stop in any time.
+Feel free to reach out or stop in at any time.